BranBayou/awesome-books-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for this exercise and also pass my gratitude to Cindy Shin for designing the template and make it available for use.
+I would like to thank Microverse for this exercise.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>